 What is Agency Cost?

 Agency cost is the cost incurred because of conflict that arises between the shareholders and the managers of a company.
 These conflicts arise because shareholders want the managers to make decisions that will benefit them.
 On the other hand, managers are willing to take decisions that will benefit them or expand the business.
 This cost of disagreement is also called the agency cost.

 Types of Conflicts and Parties Involved in Agency Cost

-The conflicts in an organization can take place between different parties.
-The following are the types of conflicts in an organization.
+As per agency theory, the conflicts in an organization can take place between different parties.
+Following are the types of conflicts in an organization.